 6. The reviewer’s form that contains criteria of manuscript evaluation is publicly available, it can be downloaded from the journal website in three language versions: Polish, Russian and English.

-7. The names of the reviewers of individual papers are not disclosed; a list of reviewers who evaluated manuscripts submitted for publication in a given year is published on the journal website.
+7. The names of the reviewers of individual papers are not disclosed; a list of reviewers who evaluated manuscripts submitted for publication is published on the journal website.

 8. Each review is submitted in a written form and concludes with an unambiguous opinion regarding accepting the paper for publication or its rejection.
-In the case of one positive and one negative review, the Editorial Board decides whether the paper should be sent to the third, deciding reviewer, or whether the paper should be rejected.
+In the case of one positive and one negative review, the Editorial Board after consulting the Advisory Board decides whether the paper should be sent to the third, deciding reviewer, or whether the paper should be rejected.

 9. The Secretary informs the authors of the results of the evaluation of their papers and of the schedule concerning further actions aimed at publishing the volume.
 The author is given a time-period ranging from 2 to 4 weeks to correct the paper in accordance with the reviewer’s comments – it depends on the expected amount of work necessary for correcting the given paper.
 If some of the comments suggested by the reviewer are not accepted by the author, he or she is obliged to submit a written justification of his or her opinion.
 The Editorial Board, in particular the Assistant Editor of the volume, decides whether the author’s statement is acceptable or not.